 - Master’s Degree in Curriculum

-Take a look at the following statistics related to the make-up of the curriculum majors at Chapman University.
+Take a look at the following statistics related to the make-up of the curriculum majors at Cambridge College.

-Of the students who received a curriculum master's degree from Chapman, 54% were white.
-This is below average for this degree on the natiowide level.
-In the curriculum master's program at this school, racial-ethnic minorities make up 46% of degree recipients.
-That is 23% better than the national average.*
+In the curriculum master's program at this school, racial-ethnic minorities make up 50% of degree recipients.
+That is 27% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Chapman University with a master's in curriculum.
+The following table and chart show the race/ethnicity for students who recently graduated from Cambridge College with a master's in curriculum.

 |Race/Ethnicity||Number of Students|